The AGECS Council expectations

-Applicants must be a member of the AGECS.
+Council members must also be a general member of AGECS.
 To find out more about membership, go to the Join page.

 - Council members are elected at the AGM, under the Constitution for a one year term.

-Skills: Someone who is qualified and capable of doing the role that is asked of them.
+Skills: Someone who is qualified and capable of the role that is asked of them.

-Connections: Someone who knows the ECE sector and is connected well enough to bring additional value to the AGECS.
+Connections: Someone who knows the ECEC sector and is connected well enough to bring additional value to AGECS.

-Passion: Someone who really wants to see the AGECS grow because they are passionate about what they do.
+Passion: Someone who is motivated to see AGECS grow because they are passionate about what they do.

 The expression of interest process

-- Complete the Council Application form and submit with a Cover letter and CV.
-Your cover letter is to indicate reasons for applying; your CV will demonstrate your professional experience and qualifications.
-The application must include two referees who have positions as Early Childhood professionals.
+Complete the Expression of Interest form and send it to email@example.com with a cover letter and CV.
+Your cover letter is an opportunity for you to share your thoughts on the council and your reason for wanting to become a Council Member; your CV will demonstrate your professional experience and qualifications.

-- Members who have completed this process can be co-opted (without voting rights) on to Council to fill a casual vacancy at any time of year.
+- General members who have undergone this process can be co-opted (without voting rights) on to Council to fill a casual vacancy at any time of year.

-- To be elected formally, the applicant will complete a Council Nomination form to be voted on at the Annual General Meeting.
+- To be elected formally, the general member will complete a Council Nomination form to be voted on at the Annual General Meeting.

 A number of years ago, I was “dragged” onto the AGECS by a friend!
 It was great to find a group of people who were as passionate as I was about supporting educators to be able to give children the best start possible to education through quality early childhood programs.
 Over the years we have seen some change at AGECS.
 As we have grown we have been able to offer some amazing opportunities to the sector.
 As a council we have matured and developed roles, systems and procedures so that the workload is shared.